Avast SecureLine VPN Review: Is it Worth the Price?

 No, Avast SecureLine VPN doesn’t work in China.

-The Great Firewall of China are legislative technologies that the People’s Republic of China uses to regulate the internet within its borders.
-This joint effort between government monitors and technology and telecommunications companies is compelled to enforce the state’s rules, which can result in the blocking of entire websites or the filtering of content on sites that are not completely blocked.
+The People’s Republic of China’s legislative technologies regulate the internet within its borders.
+This joint effort between government monitors and technology and telecommunications companies enforces the state’s rules, which can result in the blocking of entire websites or the filtering of content on sites that are not completely blocked.

 Customer Support